gfrison/gfrison.github.io/_posts/2017-09-01-deeplearning-in-text-classification.md

 The test was performed against real data used for training the deployed model of the Chatbot system and the results are relevant for the real working scenario, so no _cherry picking_ in this case.
 300 training samples, 56 test samples for 25 classes, these are the dataset's numbers.

 Minos, the text classifier, uses an ensemble of mascine learning models.
-It combines multiple classifiers for getting a good prediction on utterances submitted to [Charly](https://www.facebook.com/charlygrocery/) even though it is still experimental and not well tuned, leaving open doors for future improvements.
+It combines multiple classifiers for getting a good prediction on utterances submitted to [Charly](https://www.facebook.com/charlygrocery/).
+Minos is still experimental and not well tuned, leaving open doors for future improvements.
 One of the models is based on Convolutional Neural Networks (CNN).

 ## CNN in NLP